 Craig is a clever charlatan debater who technically “wins” arguments, but fails to see how certain aspects of his premises are contradictory and therefore false to begin with, which invalidates even his best sound reasoning, as I have pointed out before.
 He uses clever bullying tactics such as baiting the opposition to rebut his objections, while refusing to rebut the objections of his opponent.
 He may “win” his battles through his bullying tactics, but ultimately loses the war, because while he often “wins” a logical argument in his debates, his premises for his logical arguments are still based on false assumptions and contradictory ideas to begin with, which invalidates his arguments from word go.
 So while Craig technically “wins” many of his debates, he ultimately loses, even if he is unaware of why he loses, and more fundamentally, the fact he loses.
 As far as I’m concerned, both Harris and Craig lost this debate, ultimately because both of them had insurmountable flaws in their premises.

 What is not subjective – that is, what is actually true, is what is an actual matter of fact.
 Factually speaking, at bottom there are only actions and consequences, and whether or not we desire the outcomes as a result of those actions.
 What we do or do not desire determines our values.
 Morality in its most basic form, is our attempted formal expression of these values.
 Because our values are based on our varying personal desires, whether conscious or subconscious, they are therefore subjective opinions rather than objective facts.
 This is true even if the vast majority agree on what is “desirable” or “not desirable.”
 While it is true that certain actions lead to certain consequences, that does not necessarily mean we “ought” to do something.
-It simply means if we understand the potential consequences of our actions, then we can therefore make decisions based on what consequences we desire or do not desire.
+It simply means if we understand the potential consequences of our actions, then we can therefore make more informed decisions based on what consequences we desire or do not desire.
 This has nothing to do with “ought.”
-It has to do with understanding what must be done to most likely achieve our desired result – understanding action and consequence, and making our choices accordingly.
+It rather has everything to do with must – understanding what must be done to most likely achieve our desired result – understanding action and consequence, and making our choices accordingly.
 Science cannot tell us what we “ought” to do because what we “ought” to do is an opinion based on our personal values.
 Science might be able to tell us what the potential and most likely consequences will be for given actions, but whether we do or do not want those consequences is determined by our individual values – some of which the majority agree on, and others the majority does not agree on.
 The question of why or how it is we value some things and not others, and the degree to which we value certain things over others is an infinite regress of causes, which therefore makes most of these causes unknowable.
-The bottom line is, the very word “ought” is essentially meaningless, because “ought” is used to describe how things should be, which is nothing more than an opinion, and not how things actually are, which is a fact.
-Since there is no objective standard against which to judge what something “should be,” then there is no such thing as an “objective ought.”
+The bottom line is, the very word “ought” is meaningless when speaking of anything factual, because “ought” is a word which is used to describe how things should be, which is nothing more than an opinion, and not how things actually are, which is a fact.
+Since there is no factually objective standard against which to judge what something “should be,” then there is no such thing as an “objective ought.”

 What we call “right” is often instead what we want things to be rather than how things actually are.
 The whole, the “big picture” is not an opinion.
 It is.
 Relativism is false because relativism is based only on our opinions and beliefs.
 But our beliefs and opinions do not necessarily define reality – what is actually true.
 They only define our reality – our subjective opinions of that which may or may not be true.
 This is precisely why the “moral values” we create in response to our varied opinions are false.
 Nevertheless, we do have a genuine “moral sense” if you will – or a conscience.
 This I believe ultimately comes from our awareness of the relationship between part and whole – of “self” and “big picture” if you will.
 We know deep down inside when we consider only ourselves.
 We also know deep down inside when we consider others as well as ourselves – the “big picture.”
 This “deep down,” or “gut level” knowledge of this distinction between part and whole is our awareness of truth, which is often called our conscience.
 When we look at the two parts of the word “conscience,” we can see the word “con” means “with,” and “science” means “knowledge.”
 So “conscience” can mean “with knowledge” or “with knowing.”
 The fact most of us even have a conscience at all proves the awareness of non-subjective Reality – the Truth of the “big picture” of the whole and the fact our egos are only an apparent part of a whole.
 Those who lack a conscience could almost certainly be said to have a kind of disability – a cognitive inability to enable awareness of self and whole simultaneously, as well as the inability to empathize with others and consider more than themselves in their thought processes.
 When this inability becomes extreme, one could be correctly considered narcissistic and delusional – believing the world truly does revolve around “me,” when it never does.
 Since “conscience” means “with knowledge” or “with knowing,” then to lack a conscience could be said to be the exact opposite – to be ignorant.
 If there is any truth to the idea of an “objective morality,” this is the closest thing to it, but this is still not “morality” per say as defined as what we “ought” to do according to some “objective moral standard” by an “objective moral law-giver,” but is fundamentally awareness of the “big picture,” and the truth of the fact our egos are merely apparent parts of a larger whole.
 This awareness does not require an “objective moral law giver.”
 It only requires we see what is.
 So in a way, our “moral sense” does come from objective facts – that we are part of a larger whole, and the cognitive dissonance – the psychological discomfort the majority experience when choosing self alone over whole, along with the psychological comfort the majority experience when choosing whole over self alone is that which fundamentally drives our “moral” intuitions.
 These phenomena of “cognitive dissonance” and “cognitive consonance” if you will, is the reason why when we act in conflict to the truth of being only a part of a larger whole, we feel “convicted” as it were – the violation of our conscience, or “moral sense;” and why when we act in harmony to the truth of being only a part of a larger whole, our conscience feels “clear.”
 This explains why selflessness – the choosing of the “big” picture,” or the whole over self alone, is the root of that which we almost universally consider “moral;” while selfishness – the choosing of self alone over the “big picture” of the whole, is the root of that which we almost universally consider “immoral.”
 Again – this “moral sense” if you will, or conscience, comes not from an “objective moral standard,” from an “objective moral law-giver,” but from awareness of the relationship between part and whole, and responding to our cognitive dissonance and consonance which result from acting in harmony or in conflict with that awareness.